 Total replacement cover, means just that.
 You don’t set a limit to the cover and the insurer will pay no matter what the cost it is to repair or rebuild your home.
 Keep in mind, this kind of policy will likely come with a higher price tag.

-The cost for your building insurance policy will depend on a number of factors including where the property is located, the property size and whether you want to opt for a sum insured policy or total replacement cover.
+The cost for your building insurance policy will depend on a number of factors including where the property is located, the property size, it’s value and your insurance claims history.
 For example, insuring a house in a flood prone area will likely be more expensive than insuring somewhere else, and a larger house will come with a steeper price tag than a small one.

 Yes, many building insurance policies come with the option of paying insurance costs on a monthly basis.
 This can help you budget for the cost of insurance by spreading it out, rather than leaving you scrambling to come up with a lump sum payment.

-Keep in mind though, you might have to pay extra for the convenience of monthly payments, instead of paying annually upfront, so factor that extra cost into your budget.
+Keep in mind though, you might have to pay extra for the convenience of monthly payments, so factor that extra cost into your budget